Middle School

 Grade 6

 Students explore ancient civilizations through the lens of how they impacted the development of the world as it exists today.
-The course covers the ancient societies of Rome, Byzantium, China, the Maya, the Aztecs and the Incas.
-Additionally, there is a study of Islam and the Middle Ages.
-The course ends with the study of the Renaissance and the Reformation.
-Students examine each of the civilizations’ societal structure, culture, government and religion.
+The course covers the ancient societies of Rome, Byzantium, China, the Maya, the Aztecs, and the Incas.
+Additionally, this course features units on Islam, the Middle Ages, the Renaissance, and the Reformation.
+Students examine each civilization's societal structure, culture, government, and religion.
+As they engage with content, students also gain skills in note-taking, research, critical reading, and analysis of visual information.

 Grade 7

-The Grade 7 social studies course offers an overview of United States history, government, and politics as part of a two-year sequence completed in Grade 8.
-The curriculum begins with an exploration of the history of Indigenous cultures in North America prior to the 1400s followed by a study of the events leading to the establishment of the original thirteen colonies and the factors that contributed to the American Revolution.
-Students also focus on the struggles to form a new republic and to create a Constitution, engaging in analysis of the Constitution and the Bill of Rights.
-The year-long course of study ends with an exploration of westward expansion, the crisis and conflict of the antebellum period, and the Civil War.
+The Grade 7 Social Studies offers an overview of United States history, government, and politics as part of a two-year sequence completed in Grade 8.
+The curriculum begins with an exploration of the history of Indigenous cultures in North America prior to the 1400s.
+This is followed by a study of the events leading to the establishment of the original Thirteen Colonies and the factors that contributed to the American Revolution.
+Engaging in an analysis of the Constitution and the Bill of Rights, students investigate the colonists' struggles to form a new republic and their work to create a Constitution.
+The year-long course of study ends with an exploration of Westward expansion, the crisis and conflict of the Antebellum period, and the Civil War.

-Through experiential and project-based learning, writing, research and note-taking skills are emphasized.
-Students develop reading and study strategies while using primary and secondary sources, honing their ability to both acquire the knowledge and skills to interpret and evaluate the sources they encounter.
+Through experiential and project-based learning, writing, research, and note-taking skills are emphasized.
+Students develop reading and study strategies while using primary and secondary sources, honing their ability to acquire the knowledge and skills to interpret and evaluate the sources they encounter.
 Students also build their public speaking skills and strategies for collaborative work.
-The study of current events is incorporated to help strengthen students’ awareness of the connection between contemporary events and the history that shaped them.
+As relevant, the study of current events is incorporated to help strengthen students' awareness of the connection between contemporary events and the history that shaped them.

 Grade 8

-The Grade 8 social studies course is a continuation of the United States history survey begun in Grade 7.
-Grade 8 students begin their course with the study of Reconstruction and continue through the growth of American industry and social change of the Progressive Era, exploring the role of America in the 20th-century conflicts of World Wars I and II, and the change and progress in postwar American society as the country moved into the modern era.
+The Grade 8 Social Studies course continues the United States history survey begun in Grade 7.
+Grade 8 students begin the year with the study of Reconstruction and continue through the growth of American industry and social change of the Progressive Era, exploring the role of America in the 20th-century conflicts of World Wars I and II.
+Finally, students study change and progress in postwar American society as the country moved into the modern era.

-As in Grade 7, students craft their active reading strategies through the use of primary and secondary sources.
-Conducting research, developing an argument, and supporting one’s ideas with supporting details is emphasized.
-Project-based summatives such as debates, mock trials, and socratic seminars help strengthen the essential takeaways at the end of each topic.
-The study of current events is also incorporated to support students’ awareness of the connection between contemporary events and the history that shaped them.
+Students cultivate active reading strategies through the use of primary and secondary sources.
+Conducting research, developing an argument, and supporting one's ideas with supporting details are emphasized.
+Project-based summative assignments such as debates, mock trials, and Socratic seminars help strengthen the essential content mastery of each topic.
+Studying current events is also incorporated to support students' awareness of the connection between contemporary events and the history that shaped them.

 World Language

-In order to prepare middle school students to be globally-minded citizens and to ensure our students’ second language acquisition is in full alignment with 21st century education goals, we strive to offer our students a rich world language experience.
-Students in grades 5-8 may choose between Spanish and French.
-The World Language curriculum develops the use of fundamental language skills used in listening, speaking, reading and writing in French or Spanish.
-In an immersion setting, students learn to interpret basic, novice-level information when listening and reading and to produce basic information in speaking and writing.
-Classes are authentically communicative and culturally rich, engaging each student in real world conversational scenarios.
-Each grade level reinforces previous material and introduces new vocabulary, syntactic structures and verb conjugations.
-Students move step by step to becoming proficient in the language, able to engage in spontaneous interactions in a variety of communicative contexts.
-Students complete the equivalent of Upper School Level 1 French or Spanish by the end of eighth grade.
+To prepare Middle School students to be globally-minded citizens and to ensure our students' second language acquisition is in complete alignment with 21st-century education goals, we strive to offer our students a rich world language experience.
+Students in Grades 5-8 may choose between French and Spanish.
+The World Language curriculum develops the use of fundamental language skills used in listening, speaking, reading, and writing in French or Spanish.
+In an immersion setting, students learn to interpret basic, novice-level information when listening and reading, and to produce essential information in speaking and writing.
+Classes are authentically communicative and culturally rich, engaging each student in real-world conversational scenarios.
+Each grade-level course reinforces previous material and introduces new vocabulary, syntactic structures, and verb conjugations.
+Students move step-by-step to become proficient in the language and engage in spontaneous interactions in various communicative contexts.
+By the end of Grade 8, students complete the equivalent of Upper School Level French 1 or Spanish 1.

 Grade 5

-Grade 5 French or Spanish provides students with basic vocabulary related to daily life interactions.
-Expressions related to family, friends and school are presented and practiced.
+Grade 5 French or Spanish provides students with essential vocabulary related to daily interactions.
+Expressions related to family, friends, and school are presented and practiced.
 Students are exposed to and expected to produce simple declarative and interrogative structures.
-Students become familiar with the alphabet, spelling conventions and common sentence structures.
-The sounds of the language are introduced and imitated, using music, games and creative exercises.
-Students begin to explore how verbs work, learning conjugations in the simple present tense.
-Use of definite and indefinite articles and descriptive adjectives is modeled.
-Culture is embedded in all course content and students are exposed to the richness of the Spanish or French speaking world.
+Students become familiar with the alphabet, spelling conventions, and common sentence structures.
+The language sounds are introduced and imitated using music, games, and creative exercises.
+Students explore how verbs work, learning conjugations in the simple present tense.
+The use of definite and indefinite articles and descriptive adjectives is modeled.
+Culture is embedded in all course content, and students are exposed to the richness of the French or Spanish-speaking world.

 Grade 6

-Grade 6 French or Spanish reviews and builds upon previous content, continuing to expose students to the language in authentic and communicative contexts.
+Students in Grade 6 French or Spanish review and build upon previous content, continuing to learn the language in authentic and communicative contexts.
 Students are introduced to more complex structures, adding possessives, demonstrative adjectives, adverbs, and prepositional phrases to their grammar toolkit.
-Students build their vocabulary base inspired by topics like school, daily activities, schedules, fashion, shopping, sports and the home.
-Expressing actions in the present and the near future, using both regular and irregular verbs, is presented and practiced.
-Students read, write, listen and speak in the target language each class.
-Active class participation is encouraged to maximize language acquisition.
-Students demonstrate their knowledge through a variety of formative and summative assessments that are fun and allow for imagination and originality.
+Students build their vocabulary base topically: school, daily activities, schedules, fashion, shopping, sports, and the home.
+Expressing actions in the present and the near future, using regular and irregular verbs, is presented and practiced.
+Students read, write, listen, and speak in the target language in each class.

 Grade 7

 Grade 7 French or Spanish reviews and expands upon previously seen content, reinforcing and solidifying the building blocks of language.
-In meaningful situations and personalized contexts, students learn about and practice more complex structures including imperatives, direct objects, reflexive verbs and progressive verb tenses.
-Students read, write and speak more extensively about a variety of topics related to the vocabulary studied.
-Actions are expressed in the present and near future tenses.
-Technology is an integral part of the course, requiring students to record their speech, make short videos, and respond to video or audio based prompts.
+Students learn about and practice more complex structures in meaningful situations and personalized contexts, including imperatives, direct objects, reflexive verbs, and progressive verb tenses.
+Students read, write, and speak more extensively about various topics related to the vocabulary studied.
+Actions are expressed in the present and near-future tenses.
+Technology is an integral part of the course, requiring students to record their speech, make short videos, and respond to video or audio-based prompts.
 Students connect topics studied in the target language to other content areas.
-Students can identify and describe products used in everyday life and how they are representative of the target culture.
+Students can identify and describe products used in everyday life and how they represent the target culture.
 Students begin to experience the joy of self-expression in a second language.

 Grade 8

-Grade 8 French or Spanish launches with a review of the previous year’s work, supplementing textbook exercises with age appropriate primary source materials.
-Students continue to develop their skills in reading, writing, listening and speaking by utilizing a wide array of resources inside and outside of the classroom.
+Grade 8 French or Spanish launches with a review of the previous year's work, supplementing textbook exercises with age-appropriate, primary-source materials.
+Students continue to develop their reading, writing, listening, and speaking skills by utilizing a wide array of resources inside and outside the classroom.
 Students begin to express actions in the past, learning conjugations of regular and irregular verbs.
 Students increase their descriptive and narrative power by incorporating more sophisticated vocabulary and syntax.
-By the end of the course, students are able to express ideas about their past, present and future and can use their target language skills to access authentic sources of information and entertainment for personal enrichment beyond the classroom setting.
-Students grow their cultural awareness of the French or Spanish speaking world via videos, presentations, readings and discussions and are on their way to becoming informed global citizens.
+By the end of the course, students can express ideas about their past, present, and future.
+They can use their target language skills to access authentic sources of information and entertainment for personal enrichment beyond the classroom setting.
+Students grow their cultural awareness of the French- or Spanish-speaking world via videos, presentations, readings, and discussions as they become informed global citizens.

 Religion

-The religion curriculum at Stone Ridge is rooted in the five Goals of Sacred Heart education.
-Goal One commits us to “educate to a personal and active faith in God''.
+As an independent school in the Archdiocese of Washington, Stone Ridge adheres to the educational Goals and Criteria established by the Religious of the Sacred Heart and is informed by the standards set by the Archdiocese.
+The religion curriculum at Stone Ridge is rooted in the five Goals of Sacred Heart education; in particular, Goal 1 commits us to "educate to a personal and active faith in God."
 Stone Ridge encourages each student to develop her spiritual life and a personal relationship with God, no matter her faith background.
-We cultivate Christian attitudes expressed in respect, compassion, forgiveness and generosity.
-Stone Ridge helps students explore their relationship to God, to self, to others and to our Common Home through personal and communal prayer and reflection.
-We foster inter-religious acceptance and dialogue, and deep respect for the religions of the world.
-We remember that in the wider community, we are representatives of Stone Ridge and Sacred Heart tradition.
+We cultivate Christian attitudes about respect, compassion, forgiveness, and generosity.
+In religion classes, students explore their relationship to God, self, others, and our Common Home through personal and communal prayer and reflection.
+We foster inter-religious acceptance, dialogue, and deep respect for the world's religions.
+In the broader community, we remember that we are representatives of Stone Ridge and Sacred Heart tradition.

 Grade 5

 Religion 5 focuses on the Seven Sacraments.
-Students begin with the Sacraments of Initiation: Baptism, Confirmation and the Eucharist.
-They develop an understanding of the Holy Spirit, and how to give witness to their faith through daily words and actions.
-Next, they learn about the Sacraments of Healing: Reconciliation and the Anointing of the Sick, paying attention to Jesus’ example of seeking out the poor, the suffering and the marginalized.
-During their study of the Sacrament of Reconciliation, students focus on the development of conscience and how to make good choices, and how to appreciate God’s gifts of love and forgiveness.
-The course then moves to the Sacrament of the Anointing of the Sick, and students learn that it is a gift of comfort and strength.
+Students begin with the Sacraments of Initiation: Baptism, Confirmation, and the Eucharist.
+Students then develop an understanding of the Holy Spirit and how to give witness to the faith through daily words and actions.
+Next, they learn about the Sacraments of Healing: Reconciliation and the Anointing of the Sick.
+Students look to Jesus' seeking out the poor, the suffering, and the marginalized.
+During their study of the Sacrament of Reconciliation, students focus on developing a conscience and ways to appreciate God's gifts of love and forgiveness.
+While studying the Anointing of the Sick, students learn that this sacrament is a gift of comfort and strength.
 Finally, the class completes its study of the Seven Sacraments, focusing on the Sacraments of Matrimony and Holy Orders.
-Even though both of these sacraments are received only in adulthood, the students learn that they can be relevant at their present age.
-As they prepare for adulthood, they can reflect on these sacraments by understanding the qualities of being and choosing a good friend, acting towards others as Jesus would, and discovering and preparing for their vocations.
+Even though both of these sacraments are received only in adulthood, students reflect on them by understanding the qualities of being and choosing a good friend, acting towards others as Jesus would, and discovering and preparing for their vocations.

 Grade 6